 My name is Adam Saunders.
-As a graduate student at Vanderbilt University, I challenge myself to learn more about the world of medical imaging.
-As an electrical engineer, I work as a member of the MASI Lab to apply what I learn to improve our medical imaging technologies and make our world a healthier place.
-I have a passion for research and scientific communication, and I am actively working to earn a PhD and become a full-time researcher.
+As a graduate student at Vanderbilt University in the MASI Lab, I challenge myself to learn more about the world of medical imaging.
+My goal is to learn more from often imperfectly-acquired medical images, rooted in the idea that the pixels represent not just a picture, but a person.
+I have a passion for research and scientific communication, and I am working to earn a PhD.
+I am a member of the Vanderbilt Lab for Immersive AI Translation (VALIANT), a multidisciplinary center of labs who work to translate AI from foundational research to application.
 I firmly believe that leveraging the tools of AI and machine learning is key to creating powerful, accessible, and accurate medical technologies.

 Outside of the classroom and the lab, I am a musician.
-I play the piano and viola, and I have worked as a piano accompanist for theater auditions, liturgical choirs, and orchestras.
-In addition, I compose instrumental and vocal music for liturgical and concert settings.
-I aim to become a piano accompanist for musical theater in the future, and I hope to make my compositions available online in the future.
+I have worked as a piano accompanist for theater auditions, liturgical choirs, and orchestras.
+I compose instrumental and vocal music for liturgical and concert settings.

 If you’re interested in talking to me, feel free to send me an email at adam.m.saunders@vanderbilt.edu!
 You can also connect with me on LinkedIn.